-In response to the coronavirus (Covid-19), the nation is shifting to home-working – kitchen-tables across the land are being swept clean of the breakfast things to make way for laptops and hard drives.
+In response to the coronavirus (Covid-19), the nation has shifted to home-working – kitchen-tables across the land have been swept clean of the breakfast things to make way for laptops and hard drives.

 The era of homeworking came to us, however, about four years ago when I realised that the most important thing was to recruit and retain the best talent I could, rather than my choice being restricted by geographical boundaries.
 I haven’t looked back.

 I have a team of productive, digitally savvy people (of all ages!) who know how to use software so that good team communication and happy working relationships thrive.

 And it doesn’t cost us an arm and a leg to get set up.
 Here’s a list of the best affordable software that we’ve tried and tested.